KennethCNg/Draft/README.md

 Players belong to a Sport and therefore it holds the Sport's foreign key.
 The foreign_key has been indexed.
 If the Player's table gets too large, the table could be sharded and split horizontally to separate by sport.

 Note: I was very torn between this structure and another.
-The other would have each sport has its table, and thus the Player's table would have a polymorphic association and belong to each of the Baskeball, Baseball, and Football tables.
-However, I noticed that the only real difference in logic would be the name_brief.
-I would love some feedback as to whether the name_brief_dictionary is something you would do as well.
+The other would be having each sport as its own table, and thus the Player's table would have a polymorphic association and belong to each of the Baskeball, Baseball, and Football tables.
+However, I felt this method kept my code more DRY and so the better choice.

 I chose this set-up because any additional sports that need to be added, would be a simple addition to the Sport table, its name brief would be one line in the NAME_BRIEF_DICTIONARY.
+The other schema would involve me creating another model, and another controller just to add another sport.

 Sports
 <table>